 The goal of this project is to make a MIDI Plugin that connects the principles of John Conway's 'Game of Life' with sound.

-Game of Life's rules (checking the number of 'on' neighbours that a cell has in order to determine whether it should be on or off in the next generation).
+can be triggered which obey the Game of Life's rules (checking the number of 'on' neighbours that a cell has in order to determine whether it should be on or off in the next generation).
 Each cell in the grid

 is assigned a MIDI note number, and when the cell turns on it sends a note on message, and when the cell turns off it sends a note off message.